Gloria Hutt

-In October 2022 Hutt was elected president of Political Evolution.
+In October 2022 Hutt was elected president of Evópoli.
 Within the party she is considered close to Ignacio Briones and more distant to the founding group of the party which is more classically right-wing and includes Felipe Kast and Luciano Cruz-Coke.

 In the 1990s, she was the vice-president of CEMA Chile, an organization linked to Lucía Hiriart, wife of dictator Augusto Pinochet.